peazip/PeaZip/peazip-sources/readme.txt

 This mechanism can be used, on systems not supporting Open Desktop standards, also to redirect configuraton folder, letting (peazip)/res/portable file, which tells the application to write configuration to (peazip)/res/conf which will be, in this case, replaced by a link.
 3) On Windows packages, place "Configure peazip.exe" compiled from InnoSetup script peazip-setup_script_WIN*-configure.iss in (peazip)/res/bin directory

+peazip-x.y.z.pack.zip package provides examples of the directory structures used to create DEB and RPM packages for the current release, in order to help developers in assembling packages for distribution with different package managers.
+It is not needed to compile sources, it is only meant as additional help to assemble packages.

 DETAILS ABOUT RES/SHARE